gdoyle87/COMP2701/docs/wk_six.md

 When we pass an array in to a function which doesn't need to modify it, for example searching an array for max, we can pass it as `const`.
-![passing array as const](./pass_array_as_const.png) This is like putting up guard rails to make sure that we don't actually change the array.
+![passing array as const](./pass_array_as_const.png)
+<br>This is like putting up guard rails to make sure that we don't actually change the array.

 ## Multi-Dimensional Arrays
 Multidimensional arrays are arrays within arrays.
 The simplest kind is a **2-dimensional array.**